Deduplication

 General

-Extra copies of Outlook email (PST and MSG), Outlook Express email (EML) and various loose native files such as, Excel spreadsheets, Word files, etc. are often found in duplicate form in a case.
-The Lexbe eDiscovery Platform (LEP) identifies duplicate files which can then be removed from a case.
+Extra copies of Outlook email (PST and MSG), Outlook Express email (EML) and various loose native files such as Excel spreadsheets, Word files, etc., are often found in duplicate form in a case.
+Deduplication in the Lexbe eDiscovery Platform (LEP) identifies duplicate files which can then be removed from a case.
 This optimizes the review process by reducing review inconsistencies, errors, and review costs.

 Deduplication Within or Between Custodian Collections